 - Upon acceptance and one month prior to arriving for work, the intern will be required to provide documentation for a current negative TB test and tetanus shot.
 The intern must also pass a background check prior to his or her start date.

-A four month internship is available for the fall from Sept.
-1 to Dec.
-31. Interns must be able to devote 20-30 hours per week.
+A four month internship is available for the spring from Jan.
+1 to May 31.
+Interns must be able to devote 20-30 hours per week.
 Reasonable exceptions may be made in order to coordinate with university schedules.

-Please note: The deadline for fall internship applications is May 31.
+Please note: The deadline for spring internship applications is Sept.
+30.

 To apply, go to: https://solaa.si.edu.
 Select "Don't have an Account?
 Create An Account."
 Complete the information to create an account.